End cheating probe before releasing WASSCE results – WAEC told

 “We are going to repeat the stay of execution application at the court of appeal in line with what is established procedure in court matters

-As for 28th [February], it is for the generality of all outstanding results and just to clarify these are just a portion of all the outstanding results.
-So even as these 10,000 candidates went to court, we are still working and so the 28th is a date to say that all results finally would have been worked on
+As for 28th [February], it is for the generality of all outstanding results, and just to clarify these are just a portion of all the outstanding results.
+So even as these 10,000 candidates went to court, we are still working, and so the 28th is a date to say that all results finally would have been worked on

 Those that are exonerated, they would have their results uncanceled.
 Those that will be found culpable will have their results cancelled.
 Perhaps the only group of people will be those students who took us to court, and we have to respect the court procedure,” the WAEC official told Citi News.

-A total number of 460,611 candidates made up of 212,954 males and 247,657 females from 1003 second cycle schools across the country sat for the West African Senior School Certificate Examination (WASSCE) for School.
+This year, a total of 461,640 candidates, made up of 207,381 males and 254,259 females from 1,021 second-cycle schools, sat for the 2025 West African Senior School Certificate Examination (WASSCE) for School.

 I don’t agree with the Africa Education Watch Director